General Policies and Regulations of the Graduate School

 Graduation Timeline: Each college performs final certification of degree completion by the specified date established by the Office of Student Records each semester.

-Students who apply for graduation but do not meet the minimum requirements will be notified by the college and/or the Graduate School.
+Students who apply for graduation but do not meet the minimum requirements will be notified by the college or the Graduate School.

 12. Undergraduate Registration in Graduate Courses.
 University of Maine undergraduates, who lack not more than nine semester hours toward a bachelor’s degree (counting required and sequence courses), may register for limited graduate course credit.
 They must meet admission requirements and concurrently be completing work toward a bachelor’s degree.
 The procedure for registration for graduate credit by an undergraduate is as follows: The student applies, in writing, to the Graduate School to be permitted to take specified courses for graduate credit.
 This request should be signed first by the Graduate Coordinator of the department or program.
 Once approved, the credit will be posted on the graduate transcript with the grades upon successful completion of the course work.
 Grades, however, will not be calculated into the graduate grade point average.
 Graduate courses may not be used to meet both undergraduate and graduate degree requirements except as noted below.

-Students in approved 4+1 and 3+2 undergraduate/graduate programs may begin taking graduate classes upon formal admission to Graduate School.
+Students in approved 4+1 and 3+2 undergraduate/graduate programs may begin taking graduate classes for credit upon formal admission to Graduate School.
 Total combined enrollment for the semester may not exceed 15 hours.
 Up to nine hours of 500 or 600-level degree credit may be applied to both the undergraduate and graduate degrees.
-The credits will be posted on the graduate transcript when the student completes the undergraduate degree with at least a 3.5 GPA.
+The graduate credits will be posted when the student completes the undergraduate degree with at least a 3.5 GPA.

 Students in the fourth and fifth years of the Five-Year Program in Pulp and Paper Technology may apply for permission to take part of their course work for graduate credit.